Elaris

 Overview

-Warning signs usually appear as patterns, not one event: chasing losses, secrecy, emotional volatility, and repeated failed attempts to stop.
+Warning signs usually appear as patterns, not one event: chasing losses, secrecy, emotional volatility, and repeated failed stop attempts.

 What This Guide Covers